The pathologist will send the results of your urine cytology test to your doctor, who will report the results to you.

-Each laboratory has its own way of describing the results of a urine cytology exam.
+Different labs have different ways of describing the results of a urine cytology test.
 Some common words used in pathology reports include:

 - Unsatisfactory specimen.
-This may mean that not enough cells or the wrong types of cells were found in your urine sample.
-You may need to repeat the urine cytology test.
+This can mean that not enough cells or the wrong types of cells were found in your urine sample.
+You may need to repeat the test.

 - Negative.
 This means no cancer cells were identified in your urine sample.

 - Atypical.
-This indicates some abnormalities were found in the cells in your urine sample.
-But while the cells weren't normal, they weren't abnormal enough to be considered cancer.
+This indicates that some abnormalities were found in your urine sample cells, but they weren't abnormal enough to be considered cancer.

 - Suspicious.
-This term may indicate that urine cells were abnormal and may be cancerous.
+The urine cells were abnormal and might be cancerous.